feelpp/feelpp/QuickReference/mesh.md

 // main
 \eco

-As always, we initialize the \feel environment (see section \ref FirstApp ).<br>
+As always, we initialize the Feel++ environment (see section \ref FirstApp ).<br>
-The \c unitSquare() will generate a mesh for a square geometry. \feel provides several functions to automate the GMSH mesh generation for different topologies.
+The \c unitSquare() will generate a mesh for a square geometry.
+Feel++ provides several functions to automate the GMSH mesh generation for different topologies.
 These functions will create a geometry file \c .geo and a mesh file \c .msh.
 We can visualize them in GMSH.
 \verbatim
   gmsh <entity_name>.msh
 \endverbatim